[ Printer Friendly Version ] [ Report Abuse ]

 “Hey, did you—“

 I frowned, stiffening.
 “It sounded like it was coming from—“

-Although I didn’t appreciate Potter ordering me around, I let him take the lead as we speed-walked down the hallway.
-After all, I was a little bit more than freaked out (I mean, spooky noises in the middle of the night?
-Hello?
-Can you not see the teen slasher film just waiting to happen?), and hey, if Potter wanted to be the first one to walk down the Creepy Death Corridor, then that was fine by me.
+Although I didn’t appreciate the prat ordering me around like that, I let him take the lead as we speed-walked down the hallway.
+After all, strange crashing sounds in the middle of the night could never be a good thing — especially at Hogwarts — and hey, if Potter wanted to be the first to walk down the Creepy Corridor of Death, then that was fine by me.

 My breathing hitched.